 Practicum Ethics and Compliance.
 Students should not function or be expected to function at a level for which they are not prepared unless they are provided with very close supervision.
 This guideline is intended to protect the student and the client, as well as the practicum setting.

 Students are expected to document their work with clients in accordance with agency regulations and professional ethics.
 Students may be required to undergo a criminal background check prior to being accepted for practicum at FCS and many other sites.
 The program does not pay for these background checks.
 Students and agency personnel are expected to follow all APA Ethical Guidelines and the Illinois Mental Health Code.
 All students are covered for malpractice insurance by DePaul University when taking a required practicum (within years 2 through 4) (also see below for coverage during later practicum activities).

 Practicum Insurance.
-Students may request a certificate of insurance from DePaul, if their externship site requires it, by filling out the request form (titled "Certificate of Insurance Request Form") on the Risk Management website at http://financialaffairs.depaul.edu/Insurance\and\lossprevention/insuranceRequestForm.aspx.
+Students may request a certificate of insurance from DePaul, if their externship site requires it, by filling out the request form (titled "Certificate of Insurance Request Form") on the Risk Management website at https://offices.depaul.edu/compliance-and-risk-management/risk-management/risk-management/Pages/certificate-of-insurance-request-form.aspx

 On this form, the Certificate Holder is your practicum site, so all of your site's contact information should be entered in the corresponding sections.
 For the Event section, make clear that it is for a practicum as part of your doctoral clinical training and that you have registered for a specific practicum course.
 This way Risk Management will have all of the necessary information to send out the request (it is sent directly from DePaul's insurance broker to the requesting party).
+For the agreement or contract, please attach an electronic copy of your executed practicum agreement.